crwang/rendr-conventions/README.md

 # Introduction

 Rendr has been loosely modeled after Rails, in terms of having standard conventions.
-Even the way the directory structures are laid out, Rendr resembles Rails convention.
+The directory structures combines thet Rails convention with Backbone JS.

-## Project Structure
+# Project Structure

     ├─┬ app
     │ ├── collections